rossb/get-last-date-of-month/README.md

 const GetLastDateOfMonth = require('get-last-date-of-month');

 let endOfMonth = GetLastDateOfMonth( new Date() );
-// Date object representing the last day of the month
+// Date object representing the last day of the current month
 ```